pedrammehrdad/react-with-yii-example/READ.md

 `npm start`
 and open http://localhost:3000
 ## Data ##
-I used MongoDB here, if you want to set authentication for database edit backend/config/web.php find mongodb and enter username and password.
+I used MongoDB here, if you want to set an authentication for database open backend/config/web.php and find mongodb and enter username and password of database.
-Restore the data directory using the following command:
+Restore the sample data directory by using the following command:
 `mongorestore -d tracker /path/to/data/directory`